marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/object_detection/data_preparation/object_detection_with_dataframe.md

-Summary: This tutorial demonstrates object detection implementation using AutoGluon's MultiModalPredictor, covering two key data formats: COCO JSON and DataFrame.
-It provides code for format conversion, model training configuration, and evaluation.
-The tutorial specifically helps with tasks like setting up object detection training pipelines, data format handling, and model evaluation.
-Key features include support for COCO-format annotations, DataFrame conversions, YOLOv3 model implementation, GPU utilization, learning rate configuration, and batch size optimization.
-The implementation details are particularly useful for understanding data structure requirements, model hyperparameter tuning, and essential dependencies setup for AutoGluon-based object detection systems.
+Summary: Summary:

+Summary: Summary: This tutorial covers object detection data formats for AutoMM's AutoMM Detection, focusing on COCO and DataFrame formats for object detection.
+Supports both COCO and DataFrame formats for training and evaluation.
+Supports conversion between formats with utilities for object detection data formats.
+Supports training with AutoMM's MultiModalPrediagramming formats for object detection.
+Supports training with AutoMM's MultiModalPredictor.
+Supports object detection with AutoMM's MultiModalPredictor.
+Supports object detection with COCO and DataFrame formats for training and evaluation.
+Supports object detection with AutoMM's MultiModalPredictor.
+Supports object detection with AutoMM's MultiModalPredictor.
+Supports object detection with AutoMM's MultiModalPredictor.
+Supports object detection with AutoMM's MultiModalPredictor.

+Summary: This tutorial explains AutoMM's object detection data format handling, covering: 1) Implementation of COCO and DataFrame formats for object detection tasks, 2) Utility functions for converting between these formats (from_coco and object_detection_df_to_coco), 3) Training and evaluating object detection models using MultiModalPredictor with customizable hyperparameters.
+The tutorial demonstrates how to properly structure bounding box data, configure model checkpoints, and set training parameters for computer vision object detection tasks.

 # AutoMM Detection - Object detection data formats